14 Best Tequilas To Try In 2023

 Costa Tequila Añejo

-Costa Tequila is known for creating the first "Hi/Lo" blend of tequila in the world, meaning that the brand delivers the only tequila that combines agave sourced in "Los Altos" (the Highlands) and "Valle de Tequila" (the Lowlands), in Jalisco, Mexico.
+Costa Tequila is known for creating the first "Hi/Lo" blend of tequila in the world, meaning that the brand delivers the only tequila that combines agave sourced in "Los Altos" (the Highlands) and "Valle de Tequila" (the Lowlands) in Jalisco, Mexico.
 Other tequila brands exclusively use agave sourced from one of these two regions when making tequila.
 This gives a tequila a very different flavor profile depending on which region its agave is grown in.
 Agave taken from the Highlands tends to develop tequila on the fruitier and sweeter side.
 Conversely, agave taken from the Lowlands often leads to tequila that is more peppery or spicy.
 The overall result is a uniquely combined flavor profile across all of Costa's tequilas.

-Costa Tequila has recently added an añejo to its unique Hi/Lo lineup, and it is surely a tequila you should taste in 2023.
+Costa Tequila has added an añejo to its unique Hi/Lo lineup, and it is surely a tequila you should taste in 2023.
 Añejo tequilas generally lean one of two ways: barrel-forward if the harvest is from the Highlands, or agave-forward if the plants come from the Lowlands.
 Costa Tequila añejo blends the two, and with a 16-month aging period in American oak barrels, the profile of hazelnut, sweet vanilla, caramel, and brown sugar are noticeable and balanced.

 Marques de Casa Noble Tequila Añejo

-Casa Noble, one of the first tequila brands to use certified organic agave, has recently released Marques de Casa Noble Añejo, a medium-hued tequila for those who like deeper flavors.
+Casa Noble, one of the first tequila brands to use certified organic agave, has released Marques de Casa Noble Añejo, a medium-hued tequila for those who like deeper flavors.
 It contains a blend of nine añejos and 12 extra añejos, which have each been aged between one and five years in a process that takes place in "hand-selected" barrels from the Allier region of France.

 Even Casa Noble's typical añejo rests for two years, rather than the industry standard of one year, which gives all of its añejos a step up on the competition.
 This longer aging process produces a beautiful, easy-to-sip tequila that is as delicious as it is complex.
 Casa Noble's barrels are specially chosen to balance saccharine agave with vanilla, toffee, and spice.
 Along this line, Marques de Casa Noble Añejo offers aromas that waft sweet, caramelized minerality, honey, and spicy cinnamon.
 It offers tasting notes of orange, cherry, dark chocolate, and baking spices, as well as some elements of earthiness on the palate.